znixbtw/cloudflare-firewall-rules/README.md

-# cloudflare-firewall

-Firewall rules for cloudflare.
+# Firewall rules for cloudflare.

 ### Rules